Experience Registration Status

 |Full access to all programs within the organization

-- Only see content that is targeted to their assigned channels or a post that they created which is not yet targeted to any channels.
+- Only see content or campaigns that are targeted to their assigned channels or drafts that are not yet targeted to any channels.

-- Only edit or archive posts that are exclusively published to their assigned channels.
-For example, this means that Channel Contributors cannot edit a post targeted to both their channel and an unassigned channel).
+- Only edit or archive posts or campaigns that are exclusively published to their assigned channels.
+For example, this means that Channel Contributors cannot edit items that are targeted to both their channel and an unassigned channel.

-- These restrictions only apply based on content's targeted channels - there are no restrictions regarding who authored the content.
-If a Program Manager publishes to a channel that a Channel Contributor can see, then the Channel Contributor could modify the content
+- There are no restrictions regarding who created the content or campaigns.
+For example, if a Program Manager publishes content to a channel that a Channel Contributor can see, then the Channel Contributor could modify the content.